adammark/Markup.js/README.md

 };
 ```

-In big apps, you can split up your templates by functional area:
+As your app grows, you might consider splitting up your templates by
+functional area:

 ``` javascript
 // templates-registration.js